 She brings more than 30 years of global experience in payments and financial services, with positions at Experian, American Express, and First USA/Bank One.
 Her background includes credit underwriting, product pricing and profitability, analysis and modeling, marketing and product management.
 Before joining Mastercard in 2007, Jennifer was the chief credit officer at African Bank in South Africa.
 She is also the author of a comic book series published in South Africa that educates children on good financial habits and life skills.

-Jennifer is the chair of the board of trustees of Fine Cell Work, and serves on the board of directors of the American Red Cross in Greater New York.
-She holds a Bachelor of Science in statistics from Lehigh University and a Master of Science in statistics from Iowa State University.
+Jennifer is the chair of the board of trustees of Fine Cell Work, and serves on the board of directors at Fair4All Finance and at ICM Mobility Ltd. She holds a Bachelor of Science in statistics from Lehigh University and a Master of Science in statistics from Iowa State University.